ErayCep/engine-rs/README.md

 # rustGPU
-Simple graphics engine with WebGPU
+Simple graphics engine with WebGPU to learn wgpu.
+It is still in development